Do you have any suggestions for us?

 We hope that most problems can be resolved easily and quickly but, in the event of you wishing to make a formal complaint, we ask that you do this in writing as soon as possible – ideally, within a matter of days or, at most, a few weeks – as this will allow us to establish what happened more easily.
 If this is not possible, please let us have details of your complaint:

 - Within six months of the incident that caused the problem or

 - Within six months of discovering that you have a problem, provided this is within twelve months of the incident.

-Complaints should be addressed to Mrs W Lees, Practice Manager, or to any of the doctors.
+Complaints should be addressed to Mrs C Todd, Practice Manager, or to any of the doctors.

 You may request an appointment with the Practice Manager in order to discuss your concerns.
-He will explain the complaints procedure and will make sure the issue is dealt with promptly.
+She will explain the complaints procedure and will make sure the issue is dealt with promptly.